Attacking Misinformation Detection Using Adversarial Examples Generated by Language Models: Evaluation

 \section{Evaluation}

-The evaluation is performed using the BODEGA framework \citep{Przybya2023}, created to verify the robustness of credibility assessment solutions.
+The evaluation is performed using the BODEGA framework \citep{verifying_robustness}, created to verify the robustness of credibility assessment solutions and based on previous corpora for English \cite{potthast-etal-2018-stylometric,Martino2020a,Thorne2018,Han2019}.
 It covers four misinformation detection tasks: propaganda recognition (PR), fact-checking (FC), rumour detection (RD) and hyperpartisan news classification (HN).
 These tasks include text with various length and features: individual sentences (PR), claims with relevant evidence (FC), Twitter threads (RD) and news articles (HN).
 For each of these tasks, cast as binary classification, a model is trained using one of four popular architectures: BiLSTM neural network \citep{Liu2019} and fine-tuned BERT \citep{Devlin2018} or GEMMA \citep{GemmaTeam2024} in 2-billion and 7-billion variants.

 BODEGA evaluates a given adversarial example by comparing it to the original text and measuring \textit{confusion}, checking if the victim classifier changed its prediction; \textit{semantic} similarity between the two texts using BLEURT \citep{sellam-etal-2020-bleurt}; and \textit{character} similarity using Levenshtein distance \citep{1965}.
 All three scores are expressed as numbers in 0-1 range and are multiplied for a single BODEGA score, but can also be interpreted separately for better understanding of the results.